djaiss/officelife-documentation/source/docs/expenses.md

 The accounting department is ultimately the last step of managing expenses in your company.
 They have the final word.
 It’s very rare that an expense will be rejected by this department if the manager already approved it, but it can happen.

 Why does the accounting department need to approve the expense?
 Technically, they don’t « approve » the expense - they simply acknowledge that all the information is correct before being filed and reimbursed.

+When the accountant approves the expense, he needs to indicate the date the expense should appear on the employee’s paycheck.

 If the expense is approved: